-RAC – or “Reservation Against Cancellation” – tickets are another option, giving you priority if sleepers do become available – the ticket clerk should be able to tell you your chances.
+RAC – or “Reservation Against Cancellation” – tickets are another option, giving you priority if sleepers do become available.
+The ticket clerk should be able to tell you your chances.
 With an RAC ticket you are allowed onto the train and can sit until the conductor can find you a berth.
 The worst sort of ticket to have is a wait-listed one – identifiable by the letter “W” prefixing your passenger number – which will allow you onto the train but not in a reserved compartment; in this case go and see the ticket inspector as soon as possible to persuade him to find you a place if one is free.
 Wait-listed ticket holders are not allowed onto Shatabdi and Rajdhani trains.
-You could travel unreserved, but if the train is full (as it will be on major routes) travel in second class will be extremely uncomfortable.
-If you get on where the train starts its journey, baksheesh may persuade an official to “reserve” you an unreserved seat (or even a luggage rack) where you can stretch out for the night (station porters may be able to act as middlemen in this regard, taking a cut themselves, of course).
-You could even fight your way on with everybody else and try to grab a seat yourself, but your chances are slim.
-For short journeys, or on minor routes you won’t need to reserve tickets in advance.
+For short journeys or on minor routes you won’t need to reserve tickets in advance.

 Luxury tourist trains

 Inspired by the Orient Express, Indian Railways offers high-end holiday packages aboard luxury tourist trains.
-The flagship of the scheme is the Palace on Wheels (whttp://www.palacesonwheels.com), with sumptuous ex-maharajas’ carriages updated into modern air-conditioned coaches, still decorated with the original designs.
-An all-inclusive, eight-day whistle-stop tour (Sept–April weekly) starts at US$2350 per person for the full trip, with discounts off-season (Sept & April).
+The flagship of the scheme is the Palace on Wheels (w palaceonwheels.net), with sumptuous ex-maharajas’ carriages updated into modern air-conditioned coaches, still decorated with the original designs.
+An all-inclusive, eight-day whistle-stop tour (Sept–April weekly) starts at US$2920 per person for the full trip, with discounts off-season (Sept and April).
 Note that the train is often booked up for months ahead, so early reservations are advised.

-The Palace on Wheels has proved so popular that it has spawned a number of similar heritage trains, including Royal Rajasthan on Wheels (whttp://www.royalpalaceonwheels.com) and the less expensive Heritage on Wheels (whttp://www.palaceonwheels.net/new/heritage.htm).
-All three trains can be booked through the Rajasthan Tourism Development Corporation.
+The Palace on Wheels has proved so popular that it has spawned a number of similar heritage trains, including Royal Rajasthan on Wheels, Maharajas’ Express and The Deccan Odyssey.
+Details of all these tours, including fares and toll-free numbers in major Western countries, can be found on the Palace on Wheels website.

 Considering the huge distances involved in getting around the country, and the time it takes to get from A to B, flying is an attractive option, despite the cost – the journey from Delhi to Chennai, for example, takes a mere 2 hours 30 minutes by plane compared to 36 hours on the train.
 Delays and cancellations can whittle away the time advantage, especially over small distances, but if you’re short of time and plan to cover a lot of ground, flying can be a godsend.
 There was a proliferation of private airlines in the early years of the millennium but competition has seen some fold or get bought out by more established companies.
 At the time of writing, Kingfisher Airlines’ fleet was grounded and it’s uncertain whether the company will survive.

-As with train tickets, booking flights is most easily achieved online via the airline’s website.
-Larger carriers also have offices in major cities, as well as at the airports they fly to.
+As with train tickets, booking flights is most easily done online via the airline’s website.
+Larger carriers also have offices in major cities.
 Children under twelve pay half fare and under-twos (one per adult) pay ten percent.